HeljaeRaeisaenen/tiralabra23/README.md

 #### To run pylint: `poetry run invoke lint`

 #### To run tests: `poetry run invoke test`
-Note: sometimes one test fails randomly.
-If you see a test fail, try running them again before concluding that the code is broken.

 #### To to run the program:
 1. Create a folder named `data` in the repository folder.
 It should be on the same level as `src`